Hawaiideveloper/k8-provisions/README.md

-Reference taken from 1.31 kubeadm within Kubernetes Docs, and ubuntu 22.04.
+Reference taken kubeadm version 1.31 within Kubernetes Documentation

 ## Note after joining a worker node please be sure to run on the control plane